NVIDIA

 • Platform Setup – Ansible playbooks to install and configure a Red Hat OpenShift compact cluster for Holoscan for Media in production.

-• Local Developer Setup with Kubernetes – Ansible playbooks to install and configure Kubernetes for Holoscan for Media application developers using NVIDIA Cloud Native Stack.
+• Local Developer Setup – Ansible playbooks to install and configure Kubernetes for Holoscan for Media application developers using NVIDIA Cloud Native Stack.

 Prerequisites